mart-123/data_thru/docs/README.md

 # HESA Data Pipeline Project
-This portfolio project demonstrates a data warehouse solution for higher education student data.
-It showcases a complete ETL pipeline from raw CSV files to dimensional data model, using industry-standard patterns and practices.
+This project demonstrates a production-quality data warehouse solution for higher education student data, featuring a complete ETL pipeline from raw CSV files to a dimensional data model.
+It follows industry-standard patterns and best practices.
+Comprehensive documentation describes the data, ETL processes, architectural decisions, and step-by-step instructions for setup and execution.

 <div style="margin: 1em 0; min-height: 20px;"></div>